 An AI decision assistant does something different.
 It starts by reframing the question before answering it — separating what you think the decision is from what it actually is.
 It then runs through a defined sequence: clarifying the real choice, identifying the options (including the option you are not considering), scanning for cognitive biases active in your framing, running a pre-mortem against your preferred option, and producing a decision record you can return to.
 The output is a structured document, not a conversational response.

 This is not a marginal difference.
-It is the difference between a mirror and a diagnostic tool.
+It is the difference between a mirror and a structured AI decision analysis tool.
+DecisionsMatter.ai is built on the diagnostic model.

 What a general-purpose LLM cannot do